 - Breakfast: The main things we eat for breakfast are a large portion of meat (as patties) and oatmeal.
 Sometimes I fully cook the porridge.
 Other times, I pour hot water over raw oats, let them sit covered for about 30 minutes, and then eat them, like warm soaked muesli.

-my sons and husband), but sometimes other meats like organic turkey thigh, wild red meat (my husband hunts) or occasionally clean chicken and apple sausages or Applegate Farms’ turkey breakfast sausages.
+- Re the big serving of meat, usually grass-finished beef burgers (oftentimes 1/2 pound burgers for my sons and husband), but sometimes other meats like organic turkey thigh, wild red meat (my husband hunts) or occasionally clean chicken and apple sausages or Applegate Farms’ turkey breakfast sausages.
 We also eat my VAD waffle recipes: Gluten-free, Egg-free Waffles, Rice and Beans Waffles and Oatmeal and Beans Waffles and several other low A baked goods, more so on Sunday mornings.

 - For hot drinks, we daily enjoy: Roasted Dandelion Root Tea (this one, no extra ingredients like chicory), Barley Tea and Asparagus Tea.
 Dr. Smith personally okayed all of these during our recent appointment.